About Genetic Counselors

 - What are some examples of how a genetic counselor can help me?

 What is a genetic counselor?

 Genetic counselors are healthcare professionals with unique specialized graduate degrees and experience in the areas of both medical genetics and counseling.
 Genetic counselors work as members of a healthcare team, providing risk assessment, education and support to individuals and families at risk for, or diagnosed with, a variety of inherited conditions.
-Genetic counselors also interpret genetic testing, provide supportive counseling, and serve as patient advocates.
+Genetic counselors may also order and interpret genetic testing, provide supportive counseling, and serve as patient advocates.